genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/20_Variables.md

 ## Variables

+Before pulling in any external data, its always important to review what data may be native in the script interface: Built-in Script Variables can be found within our resource center - https://help.mypurecloud.com/articles/built-in-script-variables/.
+This will provide a list of items that are stored natively without requiring a data look-up!

 Everything (almost) within a script **can** be a variable.
 Not everything needs to be, or should be a variable.
 To demonstrate this we will add a text box to our main vertical container and paste in the text below. (based upon the example below, you can clearly just type something in here if you don't want to copy and paste)

 ```